dward2/BME547/Lectures/intro_to_git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
-Our folder now has three files, file1.txt has been modified since the last
+Our directory now has three files, file1.txt has been modified since the last
 commit, file3.txt is untracked, and nothing is staged for commit.
 We
 then need to add the two changes to the staging area and then commit.
 This
 is done with the following series of commands: